top of page

 Pattern Day Trader

 The strategy statistically closed 2.22% of transactions on the same day, and there have been no cases of PDT being met in 30 years.
 This means that it can be used on accounts below $25k.
+Read more about Pattern Day Trader

 Correlation

-To check the correlation of the strategy with others, visit the correlation page.
+To check the correlation of the strategy with others, visit the correlations page.

-Summary & Strengths and weaknesses of the strategy
+Summary & Strengths and Weaknesses of the strategy

-Strengths of the Strategy:
+Strengths of the strategy:

-Robustness: The strategy was tested on various indices, including S&P 500 and Russell 1000, and its behavior was verified over a 30-year history and more than 50'000 trades.
+• Robustness.
+The strategy was tested on various indices, including S&P 500 and Russell 1000, and its behavior was verified over a 30-year history and more than 50,000 trades.

-Low percentage of same-day closed trades: The strategy is suitable for accounts below $25k.
+• Low percentage of same-day closed trades.
+The strategy is suitable for accounts below $25k.

-Weaknesses of the Strategy:
+Weaknesses of the strategy:

 Summary